Sushil-19/Group_Project/README.md

 - [License](#license)

 ## Features
+- User-friendly graphical interface.
+- Ability to rent E-bikes.
+- View available bikes and their details.
+- Manage and track bike rentals.

 ## Usage
-To get started with the Bike Management System, follow these installation steps:
+To get started with the E-Bike Management System (Glas'e'go), follow the below steps:

 # Customer